Medea (2021 film)

 Medea (Медея) is a 2021 Russian drama film directed by Alexander Zeldovich.
 It is scheduled to be theatrically released on 4 November 2021.
 The film has been officially invited in 'Harbour' section at the 51st International Film Festival Rotterdam to be held from January 26 to February 6, 2022.

 Plot

-The film tells about a woman who is trapped as a result of too high a price for happiness and wants revenge.
+Medea is a contemporary adaptation of Euripides' ancient tragedy.
+The film follows an unnamed protagonist who journeys with her lover, Alexey, a businessman, from Moscow to Israel.
+Echoing the original myth, she tragically kills her brother along the way and, upon arriving in Israel, faces betrayal as Alexey leaves her for another woman.
+Unable to cope with the loss, she seeks revenge, ultimately taking the lives of her own children.
+The narrative explores themes of love, betrayal, and vengeance, interwoven with the protagonist engaging in relationships with various men.